-The frustration on the lack of update is clear:
+The frustration on the lack of update is evident:

-Google Panda Expected by End of June 2015
+Google Panda Expected by the end of June 2015

 Back on the 3rd June Gary Illyes announced at SMX Advanced that the next Panda Refresh would happen in the next few weeks.
 It hasn’t, and the time scale is now long past.

-For many, the Panda Update has significantly reduced the traffic serving their website, and despite many webmasters spending significant time, effort and money improving their websites they have been forced to suffer the consequences all this time.
+For many, the Panda Update has significantly reduced the traffic serving their website, and despite many webmasters spending significant time, effort, and money improving their sites, they have been forced to suffer the consequences all this time.